hortonworks/cloudbreak-images/README.md

 export GCP_CLIENT_SECRET=/var/lib/jenkins/.gce/client_secret.json
 export GCP_PROJECT=siq-haas
 ```

+> Note: Since Packer is the underlaying technology used to build the Google Cloud Platform images, you can learn more
+> about the environment variables at [Packer > Google Compute Reference](https://www.packer.io/docs/builders/googlecompute.html#configuration-reference).

 Use the following commands to build GCP images based on the following base operating systems: